On class groups of random number fields: Introduction

-\end{theorem} Enumerating cyclic quartic fields in the order of non-decreasing discriminant has the undesirable feature that every quadratic field that occurs at all as a subfield does so with positive probability.
-It is this observation that allows us to prove Theorem \ref{thm:quartics}.
-Accordingly, we propose to use an order of enumeration that, by work of Matchett Wood \cite{MelanieFair}, does not exhibit this behaviour, and is not expected to do so in the generality of our conjecture.
-Enumerating number fields by discriminant has also been observed to pose problems in the context of other questions in arithmetic statistics, which are not obviously related to the Cohen--Martinet heuristics, see e.g. \cite{MelanieFair, Agboola}.
+We propose to use an order of enumeration that, by work of Wood \cite{MelanieFair}, does not induce a discrete probability distribution on subfields when the Galois group is abelian, and is not expected to do so in the generality of our conjecture.
+Enumerating number fields by discriminant has also been observed to pose problems in the context of other questions in arithmetic statistics, which are not obviously related to the Cohen--Lenstra--Martinet heuristics, see e.g. \cite{MelanieFair, Agboola}.
+It would be interesting to classify all finite groups $G$ such that enumerating $G$-extensions by discriminant exhibits the same bad behaviour as described above.
+More broadly, a type of question that we first heard from Wood is: which invariants of number fields with a given Galois structure are ``admissible'' for the purposes of ordering number fields in the Cohen--Lenstra--Martinet heuristics?

 Let us now discuss the shift of perspective towards Arakelov class groups.
 Let $F$ be a number field.
 For the definition of the Arakelov class group $\Pic^0_F$ of $F$, we refer to \cite{Schoof}.
-It may be compactly described as the cokernel of the natural map $\c(\J_F)\to \c(\J_F/F^\times)$, where $\J_F$ denotes the id\`ele group of $F$ (see \cite{CF}) and $\c(X)$ denotes the maximal compact subgroup of $X$; in particular, $\Pic^0_F$ is a compact abelian group.
+It may be compactly described as the cokernel of the natural map $\comp(\J_F)\to \comp(\J_F/F^\times)$, where $\J_F$ denotes the id\`ele group of $F$ (see \cite{CF}) and $\comp(X)$ denotes the maximal compact subgroup of $X$; in particular, $\Pic^0_F$ is a compact abelian group.
 We denote the Pontryagin dual of $\Pic^0_F$ by $\Ar_F$.
 It is an immediate consequence of \cite[Proposition 2.2]{Schoof} that $\Ar_F$ is a finitely generated discrete abelian group that fits in a short exact sequence of $\Aut F$-modules

 where $\cO_F$ denotes the ring of integers of $F$.
 Thus, knowing the torsion subgroup of $\Ar_F$ is equivalent to knowing $\Cl_F$, and knowing its torsion-free quotient amounts to knowing $\cO_F^\times$ modulo roots of unity.